 “I will fly with the stars, my new home to see.”

 I also looked at how French conjugates its verbs (the word for “fly” has a first person suffix, “-ɪm”).
-I used these features, as well as some found in English, to come up with new concepts for Tɛkɾɪd.
+To come up with new concepts for Tɛkɾɪd, I used these features, as well as some found in English.

-How can conlanging enhance the creative writing process?
+How do conlangs enhance the creative writing process?

 Perhaps you want to create a conlang for your next great fantasy novel.
 In that case, you may have a good idea of the people and the cultures in your story.
 But conlanging can be a creative exercise in itself, even if you don’t have fictional speakers for it.
 J.R.R.
 Tolkien explained, regarding the inspiration behind his work in his famous novels, “The ‘stories’ were made rather to provide a world for the languages than the reverse.
 To me a name comes first and the story follows.”
 (The Letters of J.R.R.
 Tolkien, Letter 165)

-My first conlang was created as part of a college linguistics class, and I started with no concrete idea for my conlang’s hypothetical speakers.
-I was truly starting from scratch.
+I created my first conlang as part of a college linguistics class, starting with no concrete idea for my conlang’s hypothetical speakers.
+I truly started from scratch.
 The details of this culture developed step by step as I put words and grammar structures together and started to think about why people would speak a certain way.
 I eventually settled on a futuristic setting, designing a new solar system to give more context for the language.

-Constructing a new language is a great way to stretch the creative and linguistic parts of our brains.
-If nothing else, you could add it to your list of personal unique facts that can be shared at a party or in a get-to-know-you game.
+Constructing a new language stretches the creative and linguistic parts of our brains.
+If nothing else, add it to your list of personal unique facts that can be shared at a party or in a get-to-know-you game.